About the Aotearoa/New Zealand Film Heritage Trust

 Te Puna Ataata

-The Aotearoa/New Zealand Film Heritage Trust was officially launched in November 2017 (following the repurposing of the New Zealand Film Production Fund Trust), filling the need for an industry-focussed entity that filmmakers can appoint to be the guardian for their films, to preserve their legacy and ensure their films are available to be seen and studied into the future.
+The Trust was launched in 2017 (following the repurposing of the New Zealand Film Production Fund Trust) to fill the need for an industry-focused entity that filmmakers could appoint to manage their films, to preserve their legacy and to ensure availability into the future.

 Te Puna Ataata